You can find us at:

 Gardner Centre Road

-The nearest station is Falmer (approx 5 minutes’ walk from there to the Attenborough Centre).
-The train takes nine minutes from Brighton and seven minutes from Lewes.
+The nearest station is Falmer (approx 5 minutes’ walk from there to the Attenborough Centre) and the train takes less than 10 minutes from both Brighton and Lewes

 From the train station follow signs to University of Sussex – walk under the underpass and follow the footpath until you reach a zebra crossing.
 Turn left here until you reach Gardner Centre Road on your right.
 Turn right up Gardner Centre Road to find the main entrance of the building.
 The Attenborough Centre is the building with round red brick towers.